-The building is protected by a fire alarm system which is monitored by an external agency.
-The building is equipped with a wet pipe sprinkler system and standard response sprinkler heads and is serviced by a municipal water supply.
+The Fire Alarm System was updated to an addressable system in 2017.
 Manual fire alarm pull stations and smoke detectors are located around the building.
-The fire alarm system and fire extinguishers are inspected annually and the sprinkler system is inspected quarterly.
+The fire alarm system and fire extinguishers are inspected annually.
 The CBFD provides full time firefighting services.
 Two fire hydrants are located approximately 30m and 70m away from the fire department connection off Cpl.
 Pinksen Memorial Drive.
 Speakers are located throughout the building and are tied into a mass communication system, Benbria.